John Maxwell Edmonds

 John Maxwell Edmonds (21 January 1875 – 18 March 1958) was an English classicist, poet and dramatist and the author of several celebrated martial epitaphs.

 Biography

 Edmonds was born in Stroud, Gloucestershire on 21 January 1875.
 His father was a schoolmaster and later the vicar of Great Gransden, Huntingdonshire, while his mother was the daughter of a self-made Cornish cloth manufacturer.
 He was educated at Oundle School before going up to Jesus College, Cambridge in 1896 as a Classical Scholar.
 He was taught at Oundle by R. P. Brereton and J. H. Vince and at Cambridge under Edwin Abbott Abbott.
 Periods of illness which had originally made him delay his university career later forced him to be absent from university for several terms, but he nevertheless recovered to take a first in his tripos in 1898.

-He taught at Repton School and King's School, Canterbury before returning to Cambridge University to lecture.
+He taught at Repton School and King's School, Canterbury before returning to the University of Cambridge to lecture.
+During World War I, Edmonds took a break from his academic career at Cambridge.
+He and his wife, Ethel, moved to London to work as codebreakers for the British War Office's secret intelligence department, MI1b.